 How will I be taught?

-During your time at the School of Social Policy, your learning will be facilitated through a blend of teaching, learning and assessment methods, and you will experience teaching through a mixture of lectures, seminars, workshops, classes and tutorials.
+During your time studying our Social Policy and Criminology degree, your learning will be facilitated through a blend of teaching, learning and assessment methods, and you will experience teaching through a mixture of lectures, seminars, workshops, classes and tutorials.

-You will be assigned your own personal tutor who will get to know you as you progress through your studies.
+You will be assigned your own personal tutor who will get to know you as you progress through your studying of our Social Policy and Criminology degree.
 They will provide academic support and advice to enable you to make the most of your time here at Birmingham.